-- Members must live in the Community Care service area which includes Milwaukee, Racine, Kenosha, Waukesha, Washington, Ozaukee, Calumet, Outagamie, Waukesha, and Waupaca Counties in the State of Wisconsin. - Members must be 18 years or older. - Members must meet a state target group of frail elder, intellectual/ developmental disability or physical disability.
+- Members must live in the Community Care service area which includes Milwaukee, Racine, Kenosha, Washington, Ozaukee, Calumet, Outagamie, Waukesha and Waupaca Counties in the State of Wisconsin. - Members must be 18 years or older. - Members must meet a state target group of frail elder, intellectual/ developmental disability or physical disability. - Members must meet a nursing home level of care. - Members must be eligible for Wisconsin Medical Assistance (Medicaid). - Members must be enrolled in Medicare Parts A, B and D, if eligible.